Natural Climate Solutions Accelerator Grant Program

-Through the generous support of the Doris Duke Charitable Foundation, The Nature Conservancy is announcing a request for proposals for two additional rounds of grant funding for projects with potential to substantially increase the use of natural climate solutions through the U.S. Natural Climate Solutions Accelerator program.
-This grant-funding program is focused on helping kick-start innovative and scalable approaches to capturing greenhouse gas emissions by using natural and working lands in the United States.
-The program’s steering committee approved the first five grants in the fall of 2018, five additional grants were approved in the fall of 2019.
+Through the generous support of the Doris Duke Charitable Foundation, The Nature Conservancy launched the U.S. Natural Climate Solutions Accelerator program in 2018 to support projects with potential to substantially increase the use of natural climate solutions.
+This grant-funding program focuses on helping kick-start innovative and scalable approaches for reducing emissions and storing more carbon on natural and working lands in the United States.
+The program’s Steering Committee approved the first five grants in the fall of 2018, five additional grants were approved in the fall of 2019.
 The Committee is now accepting applications to the third round of grantmaking.

-While significant investments are now being made in renewable energy and other technologies to decarbonize the energy sector, the Accelerator program seeks to correspondingly increase investment in the oldest, and one of the most cost-effective carbon capture technologies there is—nature.
-Over time, the Accelerator strives to support and develop a portfolio of proven approaches and mechanisms to deploying natural solutions that landowners, state and federal governments, corporations, and other climate leaders can efficiently implement on a broad scale.
+While significant progress is being made to expand adoption of renewable energy, electric vehicles and other technologies that reduce emissions from the energy and transportation sectors, the Accelerator program seeks to correspondingly increase adoption of the oldest, and one of the most cost-effective carbon capture technologies there is—nature.
+Over time, the Accelerator strives to support the development of a diverse portfolio strategies and mechanisms that landowners, state and federal governments, corporations, and other leaders can deploy to accelerate climate action.

-Project proposals from 501(c)(3) not-for-profits for work located anywhere in the United States are encouraged to apply through our online form prior to the due date.
+Project pre-proposals will be accepted from 501(c)(3) not-for-profits for work located anywhere in the United States until March 13, 2020.
 A selection committee will evaluate proposals and select projects primarily based on their assessment of:

 - the potential for delivering significant climate change mitigation benefits;